PrivateStorageio/ZKAPAuthorizer/docs/source/configuration.rst

   ristretto-signing-key-path = /path/to/signing.key

 The signing key is the keystone secret to the entire system and must be managed with extreme care to prevent unintended disclosure.
+If things go well a future version of ZKAPAuthorizer will remove the requirement that the signing key be distributed to storage servers.